Jordan Turnbull: Northampton Town

 The day after being recalled, Turnbull joined Northampton Town, for an undisclosed fee; the Coventry Telegraph reported there was no initial fee, but Turnbull had a sell-on clause should Northampton receive a fee for him as part of a future transfer.
 Signed by manager Jimmy Floyd Hasselbaink due to injuries to defenders Aaron Pierre and Leon Barnett, Turnbull had scored two goals against The Cobblers the previous season for Coventry.
 Despite being signed a cover for injuries, Hasselbaink said it wasn't a short-term signing, praising him for his experience and versatility.

 During his first full season at the club, Turnbull failed to start a game until October, but went on to make 34 appearances in all competitions following the sacking of manager Dean Austin, playing both as a defender and in centre-midfield.
 Continuing to play in midfield during the 2019–20 season, Turnbull began picking up regular bookings, and was suspended having received five yellow cards in eight games.
-Turnbull was reverted back to the defence with manager Keith Curle changing the formation of the team to a 3–4–3, and was a regular during the first half of the campaign.
+Turnbull was reverted to the defence with manager Keith Curle changing the formation of the team to a 3–4–3, and was a regular during the first half of the campaign.

 He missed three games between January and February 2020 after suffering a hip injury in an FA Cup match against Derby County.
 He left the club on a free-transfer in 2020, with Curle explaining that financial restructuring at the club meant Northampton couldn't afford to keep Turnbull on his current wages.

 Salford City

-In July 2020 he signed for Salford City on a two year contract.
+In July 2020 he signed for Salford City on a two-year contract.

 Turnbull was offered a new contract at the end of the 2021–22 season, opting instead to leave the club.